bahamas10/node-amass/README.md

 });
 ```

-`data` is an object representing all of the data that was amassed, and errors,
+* `data` is an object representing all of the system information that was
+amassed.
-if set, is an array of any errors encountered from any of the plugins.
+* `errors`, if set, is an array of any errors encountered from any of
+the plugins.

 Command line tool